jasonmccreary/blog-posts/2015-03-18-removing-comments.md

 categories:
   - Main Thread
 description: "A closer look at the practice of removing comments from code."
+subheading: "A closer look at the practice of removing comments from code."
 excerpt: "A closer look at the practice of removing comments from code."
 ---
 My recent post on [Boyscouting](http://jason.pureconcepts.net/2015/01/are-you-a-boy-scout/) received 15 minutes of fame on the [programming subreddit](http://www.reddit.com/r/programming/).
 I found most of the discussion focused on code comments.
 Specifically, that part of boyscouting was *removing* comments.